 Water supply is impacted as communities grow, bringing increased demand to supply water to new homes, businesses, and industries.
-High capacity wells and an increasing number of wells, both private and public, can reduce the amount of recharge to surface waters, causing streamflow reduction, loss of springs, and changes in wetland vegetative communities.
-Happily, groundwater supply is not an issue in the Town of Benton.
-However, the strains of meeting growing water demand from a sprawling population are starting to show.
+High capacity wells and an increasing number of wells, both private and public, can reduce the amount of recharge to surface waters, causing streamflow reduction, loss of springs, and changes in wetland vegetative communities although so far New Diggings has not experienced any losses in water capacity.
+The strains of meeting growing water demand from a sprawling population are starting to show.
 Statewide water use has increased 33% in the last 15 years and water tables are plummeting in many urban areas as the thirst for more water outstrips the land's ability to provide it.
 (Lisa Gaumnitz, Tim Asplund, and Megan R. Matthews, "A Growing Thirst for Groundwater", August 2004.)

 The Groundwater Bill (2003 Act 310) addresses groundwater quantity issues, requiring approval for siting, fees, and an environmental review.
 While this legislation is currently more relevant in areas of the state experiencing severe water quantity issues (such as Southeast Wisconsin), the principle of controlling groundwater withdrawal in all parts of the state is quite important and is a growing concern for the future.

 A State level groundwater advisory committee is now meeting to address groundwater management issues to be of help to communities.